Are donuts one of the best foods on the planet? Yes.

 - Preheat your air fryer at 370 degrees F while you prep the donut holes (about 10 minutes).

 - Once the air fryer is preheated, spray the basket with nonstick spray.
-I recommend using parchment paper made for the air fryer as well, but that is optional!
+I recommend using parchment paper made for the air fryer as well, but this recipe works just fine without that.

 - Break off a small piece of dough, roll it in your palms, and then place it in the air fryer basket.